Grate heater

+Mechanism

 Heaters increase the efficiency of a fireplace and hence the amount of heat that makes it from the fireplace out into the home.
 They work by having naturally convected and forced air funneled into the metal heat exchanger tubing that is then heated by the coals and/or fire.
 They draw in cold air from the floor and blow heated air back out into your home.
 This adds an element of conductive and convective heating to the radiant heat typical of a basic fireplace.
 Grate heaters have been called many things: heatilator, hearth heater, fireplace blower, fireplace grate heater, Fireplace Furnace, tubular grate heater, etc.

+Standard

 The ideal tubular grate heater would be built like an ideal heat exchanger with as large a surface area as possible with material suitable to minimize the heaters thermal deterioration yet provide good thermal conductivity with a high airflow rate, similar to your home furnace.
 However the unique environment of a fireplace and the burning of gas, wood, coal, pellets, etc., require specific heater designs and material construction making few, if any, grate heaters compatible with all fuels.